What is VectorStyler

 The Glyph panel can be used to access individual glyphs of fonts, including various OpenType stylistic alternates.
 Glyphs can be inserted into vector of frame text as the text is edited (by double clicking or drag& drop).
 The glyph panel is also useful in accessing and browsing icon fonts.
 Glyphs can be added to the current canvas as an object shape, and can be used to define shape presets, style or references.
 The Glyph Panel can be used to show the available Inline Shape and Inline Object definitions in a document.
 Inline shapes and objects can be inserted into text at any locations (both vector and frame texts), and will automatically flow with the text as a regular glyph.
 Inline shapes are styled as text characters while inline objects have their own styling.

 VectorStyler provides a set of Color Filters that can be used to adjust colors of the selected artwork.
 Unlike image or shape filters, color filters applied on artwork are destructive, in that instead of layering an effect over the object, the color in those the objects are changed.
-These color filters can be accessed from the Effects menu (the first group of effects) or from the Layers panel menu (when they are applied to the objects selected in the layers panel).
+These color filters can be accessed from the Effects menu (the first section of the effects menu) or from the Layers panel menu (when they are applied to the objects selected in the layers panel).

 Color filters are used to adjust or replace colors of vector artwork, without converting these to images.